-- Peel off the INSU SQUARE and disconnect the BATTERY HARNESS from the connector CN8021 on the SYSTEM board. - 2.
+- Disconnect the BATTERY HARNESS from the connector CN8021 on the System board. - 2.
 Remove the following screws and the battery pack.

 Figure 4-6 Releasing the battery pack

 Dispose of the used/removed battery pack in accordance with the laws and ordinances of your local authority.